k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

 Note that in order to **force the sync** of the LU Instances after deployment, you should check the [Force Upgrade Post Deploy](/articles/14_sync_LU_instance/02_sync_modes.md#fabric-studio-server-configuration---force-upgrade-post-deploy-checkbox) checkbox in the **Server Configuration** window.

 > It is highly recommended not to deploy directly from Studio into a sensitive server such as staging and production.
 Deployment into such environments shall be done using CI/CD pipeline that first verifies the potential deployment package.
-Moreover, a combination and margining of several developers' work may be required.
+Moreover, it may be required to combine the work of several developers.

 </studio>